 Liability benchmark: To compare the Authority's actual borrowing against an alternative strategy, a liability benchmark is calculated showing the lowest risk level of borrowing.
-Given that there are no current plans to borrow, this benchmark is currently set at level to allow a small level of borrowing to facilitate delivery should it be needed, but will be kept under review.
+This is a requirement of the Treasury Management Code.
+Given that there are no current plans to borrow, this calculation shows an asset benchmark for comparing against investment levels, but will be kept under review.